-7.13 Python Packed Resources
+Python Packed Resources

-This project has defined a custom data format for storing resources useful to the execution of a Python interpreter.
+PyOxidizer has defined a custom data format for storing resources useful to the execution of a Python interpreter.
 We call this data format Python packed resources.

 The way it works is that some producer collects resources required by a Python interpreter.
 These resources include Python module source and bytecode, non-module resource/data files, extension modules, and shared libraries.
-Metadata about these resources and sometimes the raw resource data itself is serialized to a binary data structure.
+Meta-data about these resources and sometimes the raw resource data itself is serialized to a binary data structure.